SalmaanRauf/Lex_analyzer/README.txt

 3. The program creates "output.txt" in the main folder.
    Check this file to see the tokens.
+   * Note *
+   "output.txt" will be overwritten each time you run the program.

 4. You can also try tests/test2.txt and tests/test3.txt for more examples.